PJ789/Syonara/README.md

  - attach wires to every pin of your MCU, so that you can change the wiring/pin arrangement easily once it is all in place.
 This reduces the difficultly of disassembling and reassembling if you've made a mistake.
  - Use heatshrink tube to cover the wire joints, and the end of any unused wires.
 Bend unused wires over before heatshrinking (to prevent the heatshink coming off).
  - Use hotglue or plastic rivets to keep wires & circuit cards where you want them to be.
 Use the hotglue to hold wires onto their solder joints.
- - Cut pathways through the keyboard supports if necessary, using a craft knife.
+ - Cut pathways through the keyboard support walls, if necessary, using a craft knife.

 ## Design Improvements?